Lateral computing

 Lateral computing is a lateral thinking approach to solving computing problems.

 Lateral thinking has been made popular by Edward de Bono.
 This thinking technique is applied to generate creative ideas and solve problems.
 Similarly, by applying lateral-computing techniques to a problem, it can become much easier to arrive at a computationally inexpensive, easy to implement, efficient, innovative or unconventional solution.

-The traditional or conventional approach to solving computing problems is to either build mathematical models or have an IF- THEN -ELSE structure.
+The traditional or conventional approach to solving computing problems is either to build mathematical models or to use an IF- THEN -ELSE structure.
 For example, a brute-force search is used in many chess engines, but this approach is computationally expensive and sometimes may arrive at poor solutions.
 It is for problems like this that lateral computing can be useful to form a better solution.

 A simple problem of truck backup can be used for illustrating lateral-computing.
 This is one of the difficult tasks for traditional computing techniques, and has been efficiently solved by the use of fuzzy logic (which is a lateral computing technique).
 Lateral-computing sometimes arrives at a novel solution for particular computing problem by using the model of how living beings, such as how humans, ants, and honeybees, solve a problem; how pure crystals are formed by annealing, or evolution of living beings or quantum mechanics etc.